Side hop starters

 Like in a bunny hop, you will end up fully tucked in mid-air.
 You can level up the bike by pushing the handlebars forward.
 This will help you to lift the rear wheel further as you maintain the

 tucked position.
 Apply pedal back-force to re-adjust the bike beneath you and over the step you want to side hop.

 Gravity takes over very quickly, land both wheels locked to secure a good grip on the obstacle, resist the temptation of putting your lazy foot down, keep your feet on the pedals and find your balance.

 Click on any step below and use the scroll-wheel to move through the animation.

 1° Start from a trackstand position with the obstacle on your lazy foot side.
 Crouch on the bike to compress both tyres, both brakes locked

 2° At full compression, release the brakes and spring up into a full jump impulse.
-Pull yourself up on the handlebars to lift the front wheel up as you kick in your front pedal.
+Pull the handlebars to your abdomen to lift the front wheel up as you push on your front pedal.

 3° Carry on with a firm extension, straighten both your arms and legs to concentrate the jump impulse on the rear tyre.